 - foster good relations between persons who share a relevant protected characteristic and persons who do not share it.

-Printed versions of this information are available at local Help Shops and copies of all documents published here can be sent to individuals upon request.
-To request any of our equality documents in hard copy or another format, please contact our Help Line on 01737 276000 or email email@example.com.
+To request any of our equality documents in hard copy or another format, please contact our Help Line on 01737 276000 or use the contact us form on the report it page.

 Improving our evidence